jsphpl/laravan/README.md

 ### 6. Provision

-**Note: When using "letsencrypt" as TLS certificate prodiver, all domains listed under `canonical` or `redirects` must be mapped to your IP address (resolvable via public DNS) before you can successfully provision your server.**
+**Note: When using "letsencrypt" as TLS certificate provider, all domains listed under `canonical` or `redirects` must be mapped to your IP address (resolvable via public DNS) before you can successfully provision your server.**

 ```bash
 ansible-playbook provision.yml -e env=development